If you have any questions please contact us!

 We need support from hotels, motels, bed & breakfasts, restaurants, pubs, campgrounds, boat dealers and other businesses for a successful event.
 Please read the Sponsorship Package.

-Entries will be accepted by mail or e-mail until 5:00 PM, July 31, 2018.
-Please fill out this digital Registration Form and you can use PayPal for payment.
-Registration forms must be accompanied with a signed waiver and fees.
-All participants will be listed on our web site in early August.
+Entries are accepted by mail, e-mail or on the WEBSCORER.COM website until 5:00 PM, PT, July 3, 2019.
+You can use e-transfers or PayPal for credit card payments.
+Registrations must be accompanied with a signed waiver for each paddler and fees.
+Registrants will be listed on our web site by boat class in early June.
+A paper registration form is included with this booklet.

 Known as “the greatest land geographer who ever lived” was also the first European to explore the full length of the Columbia River.
 In the spring of 1811 at Boat Encampment (near the mouth of the now flooded Canoe River north of Mica Creek) he built the first of 9 canoes.